A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

-To gain a better understanding of how our YSN selection criteria performed, we compared the transients that were commonly selected by both the YSN and \citetalias{TiDES_2024} selection criteria.
-As shown by Figures \ref{fig:wfd_common_trigger_diff} and \ref{fig:ddf_common_trigger_diff}, our YSN selection criteria was able to select ${\sim}40000$ WFD survey transients and ${\sim}250$ DDF survey transients at earlier times than the \citetalias{TiDES_2024} criteria.
-While many of these transients were selected up to 50 days earlier, some were selected up to $300$ days earlier.
-This demonstrates that our YSN selection criteria can prove very useful for selecting transients at phases earlier than is currently possible with the \citetalias{TiDES_2024} criteria.
+To gain a better understanding of how our YSN selection criteria performed, we compared the transients that were commonly selected by both the YSN and \citetalias{TiDES_2025} selection criteria.
+As shown by Figures \ref{fig:wfd_common_trigger_diff} and \ref{fig:ddf_common_trigger_diff}, our YSN selection criteria was able to select ${\sim}35000$ WFD survey transients and ${\sim}200$ DDF survey transients at earlier times than the \citetalias{TiDES_2025} criteria.
+On average the commonly selected transients were selected by our YSN selection criteria three to five days earlier than the \citetalias{TiDES_2025} criteria, as is demonstrated by Table \ref{tab:wfd_ysne_tides_objects_numbers}.
+Some of these transients were selected over 100 days earlier by our YSN selection criteria.
+This demonstrates that our YSN selection criteria can prove very useful for selecting transients at phases earlier than is currently possible with the \citetalias{TiDES_2025} criteria.

+On the contrary, the \citetalias{TiDES_2025} selection criteria selected ${\sim}19000$ WFD and ${\sim}600$ DDF survey transients earlier than our YSN selection criteria.
+However, upon further investigation, most of these transients (with the exception of ${\sim}4000$) were selected within the same night but from observations taken at different times.
+Considering that TiDES-like surveys will not be able to follow-up a selected transient within the same night, due to there being no target of opportunity mode, a few hours difference between the YSN and \citetalias{TiDES_2025} selection criteria triggers will have no effect on when the selected SN could potentially be followed-up by a TiDES-like survey.